-- 2.1 Board means the Board of Trustees of the Ottawa-Carleton District School Board. - 2.2 Complaint means a written allegation filed with the Integrity Commissioner that a Board member has breached this Code of Conduct. - 2.3 Complainant means the Board member who files a complaint alleging that another Board member has breached this Code of Conduct. - 2.4 Conflict of interest exists when the decisions and/or actions of a trustee during the course of exercising his/her duties are affected by or perceived by another party or person to be affected by the trustee's personal, financial or business interest or the personal, financial or business interests of a relative, friend, and/or business associate of the trustee. - 2.5 District means the Ottawa-Carleton District School Board. - 2.6 Fiduciary duty means legal responsibility for what belongs to another, that is, trusteeship. - 2.7 Formal Review Process means the process whereby a written, signed complaint of an alleged breach is formally investigated and a written report has been provided to the Board for a determination. - 2.8 Informal Review Process means the process whereby the Integrity Commissioner meets with a trustee informally, and in private, to discuss an alleged breach and any remedial measures to correct the offending behaviour.
+- 2.1 Board means the Board of Trustees of the Ottawa-Carleton District School Board. - 2.2 Conflict of interest exists when the decisions and/or actions of a trustee during the course of exercising his/her duties are affected by or perceived by another party or person to be affected by the trustee's personal, financial or business interest or the personal, financial or business interests of a relative, friend, and/or business associate of the trustee. - 2.3 District means the Ottawa-Carleton District School Board. - 2.4 Fiduciary duty means legal responsibility for what belongs to another, that is, trusteeship. - 2.5 Formal Review Process means the process whereby a written, signed complaint of an alleged breach is formally investigated and a written response has been provided to the Board. - 2.6 Informal Review Process means the process whereby the Chair of the Board meets with a trustee informally, and in private, to discuss an alleged breach and any remedial measures to correct the offending behaviour. - 2.7 Respect means honouring oneself and others through words and actions, supporting diversity of beliefs, and treating the world and everything in it with dignity.

-- 2.9 Integrity Commissioner means the neutral, independent officer appointed by the Board who manages the informal and formal review processes contained herein. - 2.10 Respect means honouring oneself and others through words and actions, supporting diversity of beliefs, and treating the world and everything in it with dignity. - 2.11 Respondent means the Board member who is alleged to have breached the Code of Conduct and against whom a complaint has been filed with the Integrity Commissioner. - 2.12 Trustee/Board member means a member of the Board elected or appointed in accordance with the Municipal Elections Act and the Education Act, and includes student trustees who are elected by the Student Senate and Students' President Council to represent the interests of students on the Board.
+2.8 Trustee means a member of the Board elected or appointed in accordance with the Municipal Elections Act and the Education Act, and includes student trustees who are elected by the Student Senate and Students' President Council to represent the interests of students on the Board.